Golgo 13 (film): Casting

 Manga artist Takao Saito wrote the screenplay and also directed the production.
-However, producer Koji Shundo said that Saito's screenplay was "short and boring, it may be interesting to read, but to fit it into the two-hour time frame of a movie, it needs a twist of drama.
+However, producer Koji Shundo said that Saito's screenplay was "short and boring, it may be interesting to read, but to fit it into the two-hour time frame of a movie, it needs a twist of drama."
 Junya Sato was confused by Saito's script and did not film it according to draft.
 According to director Sato, he said, "The script that Mr. Saito wrote required a huge amount of budget.
 It's not on a scale that Toei could produce, and of course Saito doesn't know the inner workings of film production, so he didn't write it with budget in mind.
 Although the screenplay for a graphic novel and the screenplay for a movie may seem similar, they are still different.
 It was decided that unless we rewrote it, we would not be able to film it."

-The script written by Saito was published in the Big Comic Extra Edition Golgo 13 Omnibus Vol. 6 (ビッグコミック増刊 ゴルゴ13総集編 Vol.6), and regarding the fact that it was not filmed according to the script, Saito said, "The movie turned out to be completely different from what I had originally envisioned. expressing dissatisfaction.
-All actors other than Ken Takakura, who played the lead roll were foreigners, and the Iranian actors included top star Pouri Banayi and newcomer actress Hope Sepideh Nasaran, and other Iranian actors.
+The script written by Saito was published in the Big Comic Extra Edition Golgo 13 Omnibus Vol. 6 (ビッグコミック増刊 ゴルゴ13総集編 Vol.6), and regarding the fact that it was not filmed according to the script, Saito said, "The movie turned out to be completely different from what I had originally envisioned."
+All actors other than Ken Takakura, who played the lead role, were foreigners, and the Iranian actors included top star Pouri Banayi and newcomer actress Hope Sepideh Nasaran.
 Approximately 30 actors appeared in the film with the full cooperation of the film industry.